OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 required for OADA v1.0.0 conformance.
 More details can be found in the [View Proposal][view].

-Clouds may support other query parameters but it should not expect that clients can make use of them.
+Clouds may support other query parameters but they should not expect that clients can make use of them.

 ### Example `/resource/{resourceId}` document

-The following is a example of JSON type crop resource.
+The following is a example of a JSON type crop resource.

 ```json
 {